afruizc/relayServer/README.md

    written on any one end is also passed to the other.

 As mentioned above, when a `client` connects to the `relayServer`, we notify the `server` by sending a string.
-This string contains the port and is ended with the `'\n'` character. `server`s using `relayServer` read this message from the connection stream established when they first connected to the `relayServer`.
+This string contains has the prefix `[NEW]` followed by the the port and is ended with the `\n` character. `server`s using `relayServer` read this message from the connection stream established when they first connected to the `relayServer`.

 ## Connecting your server
 As we don't want our `relayServer` to initiate any connections, but to receive